machadodj/machadodj.github.io/_members/Denis_Jacob_Machado.md

 # Random links

 - My first name is Denis and my last name is Jacob Machado.
 I don't have a middle name.
-[Click here](https://youtu.be/fUwCwPK6DC8) to learn how to pronounce my full name, Denis Jacob Machado, in (Brazilian) Portuguese.
+[Click here](https://youtu.be/fUwCwPK6DC8) for an YouTube video where you can hear my name.
+Alternatively, [click here](https://www.name-coach.com/denis-jacobmachado) for audio only.